The Component Diagnosability of General Networks: Introduction

 A system $G$ is defined as \emph{$t$-diagnosable} if $|F| \leq t$ and all nodes in $F$ can be detected, where $F$ is the faulty node set of $G$.
 On the premise that all nodes of $F$ can be identified, the maximum number of nodes in $F$ is defined as the \emph{diagnosability} of the system.
 The diagnosability of many interconnection networks under the PMC model and MM$^{*}$ model have been studied \cite{{chiang12,cheng13,1lxy18}}.
 Moreover, many innovative concepts of fault diagnosability have emerged recently.
 Considering the actual situation, Lai et al.~\cite{ltch05} proposed a more realistic measure of diagnosability, \emph{conditional diagnosability}, which restricts that all adjacent nodes of every node can't fail simultaneously.
 Lin et al.~\cite{lin15} evaluated the conditional diagnosability of alternating group networks under the PMC model.
 As a generalization of conditional diagnosability, \emph{$h$-extra conditional diagnosability} was defined by Zhang et al. \cite{zhang16} which is the diagnosability under the condition that every component of $G-F$ has at least $h+1$ nodes where $F$ is the faulty node set of $G$.
 Li et al.~\cite{l19}~\cite{l20} studied the $h$-extra conditional diagnosability of the data center network DCell under the PMC model and MM$^{*}$ model.
 Zhang et al.~\cite{zhangs} determined the $h$-extra conditional diagnosability of twisted hypercubes under the MM$^{*}$ model.
 Peng et al.~\cite{plth12} proposed the \emph{$h$-good-neighbor conditional diagnosability}, which is the diagnosability under the assumption that every fault-free processor has at least $h$ fault-free neighbors.
 Zhao et al.~\cite{zhao19} established the $h$-good-neighbor conditional diagnosability of the hierarchical hypercube network under the PMC model and MM$^{*}$ model.
+Hu et al.~\cite{new5} investigated the equal relation between $h$-good-neighbor diagnosability under the PMC model and $h$-good-neighbor diagnosability under the MM$^{*}$ model of a graph.